Overview

 - Funding: $24,000 Katz Amsterdam Foundation to TTUSD; ends 11/2025

-- Youth surveys to gauge current use trends and awareness of substance use resources
+- Anonymous and voluntary youth surveys to gauge use trends and awareness of substance use resources

-- Quality Improvement Survey – TFHS clinics to assess need to standardized CRAFFT screening
+- Clinic-based Quality Improvement survey to asses need for standardized CRAFFT screening

 - School-located substance use navigation and education